Extensions Of Unirational Groups: Introduction

-In this paper, we answer Achet's question, and more generally undertake a study of extensions of unirational algebraic groups.
-In \S\ref{degimp1sec}, we prove that every extension of unirational groups is unirational over fields of degree of imperfection $1$ (Theorem \ref{extunirdegimp1}).
-However, this fails over every field of degree of imperfection $> 1$.
+However, this stability fails over every field of degree of imperfection $> 1$.
 In fact, in \S\ref{examplessec} we construct over every such field a commutative $p$-torsion extension of unirational wound unipotent groups which is not unirational (Example \ref{extwdbywdnotunirex}).
 We also construct a non-unirational commutative $p$-torsion wound unipotent extension of the additive group by a unirational wound unipotent group (Example \ref{unirnotinherexts}).
 Thus Achet's question has a negative answer over every field of degree of imperfection $>1$.

 This naturally leads one to introduce a new class of algebraic groups: those which admit a filtration whose successive quotients are unirational.
 We call such groups {\em ext-unirational}, and in \S\ref{extunirsec} we show that ext-unirationality of a connected linear algebraic $G$ over a field of characteristic $p$ is equivalent to ext-unirationality of the maximal commutative $p$-torsion quotient $G^{\ab}/[p]G^{\ab}$ (Proposition \ref{extunirunipptorcom}), as well as to that of the centralizer $Z_G(T)$ of any torus $T$ of $G$ (Proposition \ref{Gextunir}).